Antioch College: The Antioch Review

-The Antioch Review, founded in 1941, was one of the oldest continuously-published literary magazines in the United States prior to it being put on hiatus by the college in 2020.
+The Antioch Review, founded in 1941, was one of the oldest continuously published literary magazines in the United States prior to it being put on hiatus by the college in 2020.
 It included fiction, essays, and poetry from both emerging as well as established authors.
 Throughout the history of the magazine questions about race, ethnicity, sex, education, and the American experience had a large place.
 Academic questions in their formal sense have not loomed large, and the magazine's policy of refusing to run footnotes is, in fact, a statement about the non- (rather than anti-) academic nature of the journal.
-Academics by the score contributed, but always within a belles-lettres or journalistic tradition.
-So the magazine was open to both Malcolm Bradbury and Eric Bentley, sans footnotes.
-The Antioch Review always avoided narrow academic debates and tried to suggest that although professors may be for the academy, their commentaries can bear on larger social and intellectual processes.
+Many academics contributed, including Malcolm Bradbury and Eric Bentley, within a belles-lettres or journalistic tradition.
+The Antioch Review avoided narrow academic debates and tried to suggest that although professors may be for the academy, their commentaries can bear on larger social and intellectual processes.
 The Review always tried to be a forum for new writers and ideas in poetry and the short story.

 Antioch stated in October 2020 that because of the college's financial challenges, the Review was being put on hiatus after the Winter 2020 issue (which saw delayed publication until the Summer of 2020) while the college explored its options.
-It had not restarted by 2023.
+It had not restarted by Fall of 2025.